gibbok/typescript-book/README.md

 ### Numeric enums

-In TypeScript, a numeric enum is an enum where each constant is assigned a numeric value, starting from 0 by default.
+In TypeScript, a Numeric Enum is an Enum where each constant is assigned a numeric value, starting from 0 by default.

 ```typescript
 enum Size {